-As described by Nalbantian et al (2004) the organizational performance model developed by Mercer HR Consulting is based on the following elements: people, work processes, management structure, information and knowledge, decision making and rewards, each of which plays out differently within the context of the organization, creating a unique DNA.
-If these elements have been developed piecemeal, as often happens, the potential for misalignment is strong and it is likely that human capital is not being optimized, creating opportunities for substantial improvement in returns.
+Each of the above elements plays out differently within the context of the organization to create a unique DNA.
+If these elements have been developed piecemeal, as often happens, the potential for misalignment is strong, and it is likely that human capital is not being optimized, creating opportunities for substantial improvement in returns.
 Identifying these opportunities requires disciplined measurement of the organization's human capital assets and the management practices that affect their performance.
-The statistical tool, 'Internal Labour Market Analysis' used by Mercer draws on the running record of employee and labour market data to analyse the actual experience of employees rather than stated HR programmes and policies.
+The statistical tool 'Internal Labour Market Analysis' used by Mercer draws on the running record of employee and labour market data to analyse the actual experience of employees rather than stated HR programmes and policies.
 Thus gaps can be identified between what is required in the workforce to support business goals and what is actually being delivered.

-3. The human capital monitor - Andrew Mayo
+The human capital monitor: Andrew Mayo

-Andrew Mayo (2001) has developed the 'human capital monitor' to identify the human value of the enterprise or 'human asset worth', which is equal to 'employment cost × individual asset multiplier'.
-The latter is a weighted average assessment of capability, potential to grow, personal performance (contribution) and alignment to the organization's values set in the context of the workforce environment (ie how leadership, culture, motivation and learning are driving success).
+Andrew Mayo (2001) has developed the 'human capital monitor' to identify the human value of the enterprise, or 'human asset worth', which is equal to 'employment cost × individual asset multiplier'.
+The latter is a weighted average assessment of capability, potential to grow, personal performance (contribution) and alignment to the organization's values set in the context of the workforce environment (that is, how leadership, culture, motivation and learning are driving success).
 The absolute figure is not important.
-What does matter is that the process of measurement leads you to consider whether human capital is sufficient, increasing, or decreasing, and highlights issues to address.
-Mayo advises against using too many measures and instead, to concentrate on a few organization-wide measures that are critical in creating shareholder value or achieving current and future organizational goals.
+What does matter is that the process of measurement leads you to consider whether human capital is sufficient, increasing or decreasing, and highlights issues to address.
+Mayo advises against using too many measures: instead, it is best to concentrate on a few organization-wide measures that are critical in creating shareholder value or achieving current and future organizational goals.